 That creativity spreads from the shops through town.
-Under the broad, leafy branches of Bradford pear trees in Murphy Park—and around the community—artists set up easels to paint spring flowers at an annual plein air art festival called the First Brush of Spring (April 18–20 this year).
+Under the broad, leafy branches of Bradford pear trees in Murphy Park—and around the community—artists set up easels to paint spring flowers at an annual plein air art festival called the First Brush of Spring.

 Even if you’re not an artist, pockets of spring’s lime-green beauty near the two-block downtown beg for attention.
 New Harmony has not one but two walking labyrinths, one with a stone grotto at its center and one modeled after a 12th-century original outside Paris.
 The Roofless Church, an open-air domed sculpture with no seating, and nearby Harmonie State Park also encourage quiet communion with nature.

 Impressive gates lead to the Roofless Church, designed to cocoon visitors.

 With balconies and patios overlooking a lake and lush parkland, the New Harmony Inn conveys that same feeling of escape, even though it has 90 rooms in several buildings and a popular restaurant.
 Another eatery, cozy Sara’s Harmony Way brims with mismatched furniture, antiques and local artwork.
 The menu isn’t long—cheese and sausage platters, dips and spreads, and sweet treats such as the aromatic lavender cookies.
 The biggest draw is Harmonie Bier, brewed regionally according to the original Harmonist recipe.